Board of Directors

 Treasurer

 Scott began his journey into Scottish culture as a Highland athlete more than 20 years ago.
 From there it was a journey into the music, arts, and dance.
-Now a husband and father to three Highland dancers and enjoying traveling to Highland Games up and down the east coast, Scott has recently taken up learning to play bagpipes.
+Now a husband and father to three Highland dancers who enjoys traveling to Highland Games up and down the east coast, Scott has recently taken up learning to play bagpipes.

 Clan associations: Campbell, Morrison